AmitXShukla/GeneralLedger.jl/docs/src/tutorials/mlforgl.md

 #### Buddy Deposit system

 let’s say, one borrows money from buddy and return it on a simple yearly calculated interest condition (n=1).
+Lets assume, amount returned to friend has least constraints, like, if amount is returned less than 6 months, friends may not ask for any interest.
+For calculation purpose, we will keep formula very simple.

 ```math
     BD = P (1 + r*t/n)